-A commonly used measure of plan maturity is the Support Ratio - the ratio of retired and inactive members or those receiving benefits or entitled to a deferred benefit to the number of active members or those currently accruing benefits in the plan.
-The greater this ratio, the more likely the plan will have or develop negative cash flows.
+A commonly used measure of plan maturity is the support ratio - the ratio of retired and inactive members or those receiving benefits or entitled to a deferred benefit to the number of active members or those currently accruing benefits in the plan.
+The greater this ratio, the more mature a plan is considered to be with the proportion of the plan's liability represented by actives generally declining.

-A graph of this ratio was shown in the prior section, which showed that this ratio has been generally increasing for this Program in recent years and is currently at 1.3 inactives for each active member.
+A graph of this ratio was shown in the prior section, which showed that this ratio has been generally increasing for this Program in recent years and is currently approximately 1.5 inactives for each active member.